amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 2.
 3.

+## Modes - Command and Input
+Vim has two main modes of operation - Command and Input Mode.
+### Command Mode
+In command mode, the user can give shortcut commands to delete text or exit back to the command line.
+However, the user cannot enter typed text in this mode.
+### Input Mode
+In input mode,

 ## How to Use - The Basics
 Vim should come pre-installed with every Linux distribution, but just in case it is not, run the following command:
 ```sudo ________ ```